Back to search results

 • Columbus City Council and Mayor’s Office

 The Glenn College’s Washington Academic Internship Program offers Ohio State juniors and seniors the opportunity to spend a semester in our nation’s capital interning at an organization with a public service focus that fits their unique policy interests and career goals.
 Through the program, students earn 12 academic credits that can be used toward the major.
 Students also engage in professional development activities throughout the semester.
-Examples of recent internship sites include Congressional offices, the Partnership for Public Service, the Federal Judicial Center, The Brookings Institution and EMILY’s List.
+Examples of recent internship sites include Congressional offices, the Partnership for Public Service, the Equal Employment Opportunity Commission, and Forbes Tate Partners.

-Glenn College Honors students have the opportunity to enhance their academic programs through Honors, upper-division and graduate-level courses along with the completion of enrichment activities such as the Washington Academic Internship Program or an Honors thesis under the guidance of a Glenn College faculty advisor.
+Glenn College Honors students can enhance their academic programs through Honors, upper-division and graduate-level courses along with the completion of enrichment activities such as the Washington Academic Internship Program or an Honors thesis under the guidance of a Glenn College faculty advisor.

-The Public Affairs Multicultural Association is a student organization that brings together students of all ages, races, gender, religions, disabilities and backgrounds to create a welcoming community that enables and encourages collaboration among peers on topics related to diversity and inclusion.
-It strives to support, educate and encourage students who are passionate about multiculturalism and diversity and inclusion.
-We aim to inspire citizenship and develop leadership among its members all while embracing diverse backgrounds and ideas.
+The Public Affairs Multicultural Association is a student organization that brings together students of all ages, races, gender, religions, disabilities and backgrounds to create a welcoming community within the Glenn College and Ohio State.
+It strives to support, educate and encourage students, and aims to inspire citizenship and develop leadership among its members all while embracing diverse backgrounds and ideas.

 Glenn College graduates have entered the following positions:

-Graduates earn an average starting salary of $42,000 per year, but salary figures can vary greatly depending on sector/occupation of choice.
-Career services works with students and recent alumni, especially from underrepresented backgrounds, to prepare them for salary negotiations
+Recent graduates earn an average salary of $55,000 per year, but salary figures can vary greatly depending on sector/occupation of choice.
+Career services works with students to prepare them for salary negotiations